Skip to content

 Calidra Listed by qilin Ransomware Group

-On May 8, 2026, the ransomware group Qilin added Calidra to its public leak site, confirming that internal files had been exfiltrated from the company during a ransomware attack.
+On May 8, 2026, the ransomware group Qilin added Calidra to its public leak site, claiming that internal files had been exfiltrated from the company during a ransomware attack.

 Public reporting indicates that Qilin claims to have stolen internal documents from Calidra, a firm whose precise business activities are not widely detailed in open sources.
 The listing appeared on the group’s dark-web leak portal, a standard step in its double-extortion playbook.
 No exact victim count or list of specific data types has been published by either the attackers or Calidra.
 Available reporting describes the incident as a ransomware deployment followed by data exfiltration, with the threat actors now threatening to publish the stolen files unless their demands are met.